What Is Metatarsalgia: Symptoms, Causes, Treatments, and More

 Physical Therapy Exercises

-A physical therapist will work with you to relieve the symptoms and stretch or strengthen the muscles through exercise.
+A physical therapist will work with you to relieve the symptoms and stretch or strengthen the muscles through metatarsalgia exercises.
 The physiotherapist will also encourage proper foot biomechanics and consequently relieve the pressure on the ball of the foot.

 The use of custom orthotics is also very effective in treating metatarsalgia.
 Whether metatarsal pads, hammertoe crests, or arch supports, these provide extra cushioning and padding for the feet, helping to absorb some of the pressure.